Self-employed and in the armed forces

 What do I need to know if I am both employed and self-employed?

 It is your responsibility to tell HMRC when you become self-employed.
-You can read more about this in the ‘Self Employment’ section of the website.
+You can read more about this in the self-employment section.
 Normally HMRC will treat your employment as being your main job and will allocate your personal allowances against that source.
 They will also use up any lower rates of tax against your employment income first, meaning that your self-employment income will be taxable in full and may bear tax at higher rates.

 A self-employed person usually pays two types of National Insurance contributions in addition to the National Insurance contributions they pay as an employee.
 For the self-employed person, these National Insurance contributions are paid along with your other tax liabilities arising from self-employment.
+However, where someone is both employed and self-employed there is an annual maximum of contributions that is due which is set out in legislation.
 Broadly if you earn more than £46,350 in your employment, you will have no further National Insurance contributions to pay in relation to your self-employment.

 Where can I find more information?